Black Friday and Cyber Monday Scams: How to Detect Them

 8. Use a password manager

-Password managers are tools that don’t just store your complex passwords, help you generate new ones, or protect them from intruders.
-Of course, they do all that, but they can also make your online shopping experience a breeze.
+Password managers are tools that store your complex passwords, help you generate new ones, and protect them from intruders.
+Additionally, they can also make your online shopping experience a breeze.

-Password managers like NordPass can store your payment details and your delivery details, which you can then fill automatically anytime you shop online.
-That’s right: no need to cancel the purchase just because you can’t find your wallet.
+Password managers like NordPass can store your payment and delivery details, which you can then fill automatically anytime you shop online.
+You don’t need to cancel the purchase just because you can’t find your wallet – just log in to your NordPass account, and Autofill will do the rest.

 Keep a cool head this season

-So shop until you drop.
-Just remember to always double-check the merchant and what they are offering.
-Let your emotions cool before pressing the “buy” button because as the old adage goes, if it is too good to be true, it probably is.
+So, shop until you drop – just remember to always double-check the merchant and what they are offering.
+Keep a cool head before pressing the “buy” button because, as the old adage goes, if it is too good to be true, it probably is.

 Subscribe to NordPass news